What to see and do in Malaga when you just have a short time?

 The port of Malaga is a small city within a city.
 Here you’ll find a leading museum (Pompidou), a Michelin-star restaurant, a marina, cafés, shops, playgrounds and a chapel.

 Plaza del General Torrijos

 The fountain below is called “Las tres gracias” and is located on the General Torrijos Square, between the port and Gibralfaro.

 Practical advice for your stay in Malaga

-Like I said, you can see the city centre in an hour.
-But why would you do that if the city is at it best during the night?
+As I said, you can see the city centre in an hour.
+But why would you do that if the city is at its best during the night?
 Malagueños come out in large numbers during the evening, especially in the summer when it is too hot to do anything during the day.
 The centre is pleasantly busy till the early morning, safe and attractive.

 Malaga by bike

 An alternative to quickly see the city is doing a bike tour accompanied by a guide.

 - City Hall and other important civic buildings